-Art
+Art and DT

 Children are encouraged to use a variety of media and techniques.
 They study the use of colour, line, shape, tone and observational drawing to develop their artistic skills and their appreciation of artists' work.
 Art is also used to supplement and complement work in other areas of the curriculum.
-We have received the Artsmark award for the opportunities we offer and the links we make with the local community in the Arts.
 Each year we have an Arts Week to celebrate the creative arts and experience new methods and resources.
 We also create a collaborative piece which every child contributes to each year.